 However, this article will give you, as the decision maker for your organization, the gist of what’s entailed on the development side.
 In the long-term, an intelligent chatbot that’s nurtured through relevant AI updates, as it gains more information, is optimal.
 It enables a business to provide exceptional service that’s correct, more timely than ever before, and more convenient than any other customer service orientation before.

 But to do that, it takes time via training.
-Starting now ensures better a better experience.
+Starting now ensures a better experience.
 Data and feedback generated from both preliminary engagement as well as other data assets can inform algorithmic data training.
 In turn, this builds a more precise lexicon of correct responses and feedback.

 We’ll take a specific look at how to do this well.
 Don’t worry, your eyes won’t glaze over with technical jargon.
 Use this as a resource for marketers, CTOs, CMOs- or anyone who isn’t a developer.